Frequently-Broken Unbreakable Vow

 - Oddly enough, TNG asserted that Kirk had violated the Prime Directive in circumstances TOS clearly established was not a Prime Directive violation by the interpretation held by Starfleet at the time (they would have been in TNG, but Kirk can hardly be faulted for not knowing about regulation changes decades before they happen).

-- "The Drumhead" reveals that even Picard, by far the most diplomatic Captain, nonetheless had nine seperate violations on his record.
+- "The Drumhead" reveals that even Picard, by far the most diplomatic Captain, nonetheless had nine separate violations on his record.
+This was a late season 4 episode, meaning he had dozens more episodes and four movies in which to rack up more violations.

 Admiral Satie: Would it surprise you to learn that you have violated the Prime Directive a total of nine times since you took command of the Enterprise?
 I must say, Captain, it surprised the hell out of me.